interkosmos/fortran-sdl2/README.md

 The same is valid for derived types and their components.
 Enums and constants have kept their original names.

+### Null-Termination of Strings
+An `c_null_char` must be appended to all strings passed to the SDL 2.0 interface, except for `sdl_set_hint()`, which is a wrapper function that terminates the arguments for convenience.

 ### SDL_Color
-SDL 2 stores RGB colour values as `Uint8`.
+SDL 2.0 stores RGB colour values as `Uint8`.
 As Fortran does not feature unsigned types, the intrinsic procedure `transfer()` has to be used to transfer bit patterns directly.
 For example: